zoppellettosimone/youtubeDownload/README.md

 # youtubeDownload
-Program to download videos from youtube
+Program to download videos or audio from youtube.com

 TO INSTALL:

-    Run "installation.bat"
+    Double click "installation.bat"

+TO RUN:

+    Double click "youtubeVideosDownloader.bat" or "youtubeAudioDownloader.bat"